-All master degree programs require the equivalent of a minimum of one year of residential coursework.
+The Master of Divinity and Doctor of Ministry programs require the equivalent of a minimum of one year of residential coursework.
 This coursework may be completed at the Seminary main campus or at approved extensions.
 Transfer credit cannot count toward meeting this residency requirement.
-In addition to course requirements, students are expected to participate in a variety of programs which help to nurture the community of faith: Pentecostal Foundations for Christian Ministry and Study, Supervision and Assessment, Ministerial Development, Chapel, Community of Faith, Ministers Week, and Church of God History and Polity.
+In addition to course requirements, students are expected to participate in a variety of programs which help to nurture the community of faith: Pentecostal Foundations for Christian Ministry and Study, Supervision and Assessment, Ministerial Development, Chapel, Community of Faith (Counseling Development Group for counseling students), Ministers Week, and Church of God History and Polity.